10 things you didn’t know about Green-Wood Cemetery

 Green-Wood also serves as the final resting place for 5,000 Civil War dead, both Union and Confederate.
 A Civil War soldier’s memorial stands on Battle Hill, and since 2002, local volunteers have been working to identify all 5,000 of the fallen soldiers.
 During WWII, wrought iron fences that ringed some of the most prominent and elaborate graves were melted down for the war effort.

-For the next 23 years, Green-Wood visitors can come armed with everything they’ve sworn never to reveal and lay it to rest in a marble obelisk in Green-Wood.
+For the next two decades, Green-Wood visitors can come armed with everything they’ve sworn never to reveal and lay it to rest in a marble obelisk in Green-Wood.
 The Obelisk is part of a 25-year interactive storytelling project by artist Sophie Calle.
 She began the project in 2017 when she designed and installed the obelisk.
 The monument reads, “Here Lie the Secrets of the Visitors of Green-Wood Cemetery.”
 Below the inscription is a slot where visitors can deposit a slip of paper bearing any secret they wish to take to the grave.
 Over the course of the project, Calle will return to the cemetery periodically to empty the vault and burn the secrets.

 Delafield Family Mausoleum, 2011, by Jbabich21 via Wikimedia Commons